-For pharma marketers, accelerating brand performance means maximising return on investment, whatever the marketing spend.
-It’s not enough to deliver clever campaigns – they need to be optimised to trigger the right emotions, and the right actions, to the right audience.
-Combining behavioural economics, technology, and artificial intelligence can make a world of difference…
+For pharma marketers, accelerating brand performance means maximizing return on investment, whatever the marketing spend.
+It’s not enough to deliver clever campaigns – they need to be optimized to trigger the right emotions, and the right actions, to the right audience.
+Combining behavioral economics, technology, and artificial intelligence can make a world of difference…

 In today’s pharma industry, there’s increasingly less time available for HCPs to interact with sales teams, absorb marketing materials, or learn about new products.
 And when marketers have just moments to make an impact, it’s crucial they present those target HCPs with material that resonates and positively influences their future prescribing.